RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week1.md

 ## Questions to ask

 Train a new model for the GALAH Stars

-- The K2 stars that overlapped with GALAH (ask Sarah for)
-  + Overlaps with both data sets
-  + Less accurate than the Kepler data
-- Apogee (allStar)
-  - Need APOKASC (check Slack)
-    + APOGEE

 Steps

 - Train new model for the mass
     + APOKSAC train model for APOGEE
         * Clean it to get similar masses stars
         * Difficult because ML be easily swayed
-      * APOKASC don't overlap
+        * APOKSAC don't overlap
     + K2 train model for APOGEE and GALAH
         * K2 + APOGEE
-      * APOKASC + APOGEE
+        * APOKSAC + APOGEE
         * K2 + GALAH
         * Compare the distribution of mass
     + Same distribution of masses for Apogee and GALAH (expected results)
         * Use same parameters as Chris
             - Oxygen Abundance is not as apparent in GALAH (might need to tweak the parameters)
             - Function of metallicity and mass -> Deep Mixing
                 + First Dredge up - Can be used to predict mass
             - Uses the first 4 parameters to see how mass prediction gets affected

+## Questions to ask